Amos 8

 A Famine of Hearing the Words of the LORD

-- Deuteronomy 8:3man doth not live by bread only, but by every word that proceedeth out of the mouth of the LORD doth man live.The truth beneath the famine of verse 11 - that God’s word, not bread alone, is what truly sustains.
+- Deuteronomy 8:3man doth not live by bread only, but by every word that proceedeth out of the mouth of the LORD doth man live.The truth beneath the famine of verse 11 - that God's word is the deeper sustenance the soul cannot live without.

 - Matthew 4:4It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.The Lord's own answer to the hunger of verse 11 - the word of God as the soul's necessary bread.